 - Please allow 10 days for invoices to be processed if a reimbursement or instant term payment.
 All other vendor invoices will be paid based on Net 30 payment terms.
 Checks will be cut twice weekly and will be mailed or made available for employee pickup if requested on Wednesdays and Fridays.

 - Please plan in advance so that emergency checks are not necessary.
 In the event of a critical and disastrous situation, please fill out an Emergency Check Request form and have it approved by an Executive Cabinet member and the Chief Financial Officer or the Director of Accounting.
 Forms are available at the accounting office front desk or on the accounting website.

-No matter what payment type is used, all checks issued by the college must be properly approved and supported with documentation substantiating the expenditure.
+- Regardless of AP Type used to create a requisition, all checks issued by the college must be properly approved and supported with itemized documentation from the vendor substantiating the expenditure.

 The college uses the fixed asset module in Datatel to track inventory.
 If a DVP is used instead of a PO, the inventory tracking and recording process is compromised.
 For proper internal controls, and inventory tracking, (as well as many other reasons) tangible items require a PO.